Investing in AI Demand Letters for Your Personal Injury Practice?

 Value: High

 Content of the demand letter is most important, because the specific case facts determine the value of the client's claim.
-Based on samples, company brochures, and final work product reviewed by our team during consultations for law firms, EvenUp’s demand letters are mostly formatted as a medical timeline, with projected future economic damages, and comparable verdicts from other lawyers (discussed below).
+Based on samples, company brochures, and final work product reviewed by our team during consultations for law firms, Competitor E's demand letters are mostly formatted as a medical timeline, with projected future economic damages, and comparable verdicts from other lawyers (discussed below).

 If AI is actually doing the work of evaluating the claim as these companies claim, one must wonder if the claims evaluations are subject to the “hallucinations” of fake facts in AI generated content that we are seeing generated by ChatGPT in legal cases.
 Needless to say, making false claims in an insurance claim would be very problematic for the lawyer.
-In a recent article in Techcrunch, subsequent to venture capital investment in EvenUp, this was a noted concern; “EvenUp hasn’t disclosed where it sourced the medical and personal injury documents that it used to train its AI — nor whether it took steps to notify the original owners of those records.”
-Nor do samples of EvenUp’s demand letters contain AI generated narrative analysis of the client’s injuries.

 Expertise in Demand Letters